 Ventilating your home can be as easy as opening a window for at least 15 minutes each morning.
 If you have windows that can be locked in a slightly open position, all the better.

-Good insulation is just as important as decent ventilation, especially if you have cold spots on walls where condensation builds up.
-Cavity wall, loft and other specialist insulation can combat damp – though in rare cases it can also cause it, so always consult with an expert before you start your project.
+Good insulation is just as important, especially if you have cold spots on walls where condensation builds up.
+Cavity wall, loft insulation and other specialist options can combat damp – though in rare cases it can also cause it, so always consult with an expert before you start your project.

-5. Buy a dehumidifier
+7. Buy a dehumidifier

 Contents in a home left empty for long periods can easily be damaged if they absorb and hold excess moisture from the air.
 The same applies to properties that feel permanently damp, due to their location, (perhaps built against the side of a hill) or age.